 “In this pioneering, practical book, Daniel J. Siegel, neuropsychiatrist and author of the best-selling Mindsight, and parenting expert Tina Payne Bryson demystify the meltdowns and aggravation, explaining the new science of how a child’s brain is wired and how it matures.”

-This book also features 4.5 stars and over 800 reviews so you know both of these are excellent books.
+This book also features upwards of 5 stars and over 800 reviews so you know both of these are excellent books.

 Enjoy either one of them for free as an audiobook when you sign up for a free 14 day trial with Audible!